connervieira/Predator/DOCUMENTATION.md

             - If you don't see this setting prompt when running Predator in pre-recorded mode, it's likely that you didn't supply a time and date in the previous prompt.
 This is required to enable GPX location correlation.
             - Example: `DashcamVideoLocation.gpx`
     - Real-time mode:
         - First, you'll be asked to set the root project folder.
-Simply create an empty folder, then place any files you want to use later into it.
+Simply create an empty folder, or choose an already existing project folder, then place any files you want to use later into it.
 Specify the absolute path to this folder here.
             - Example: `/home/pi/Downloads/MyProjectFolder`
-            - Don't include a forward slash at the end of the path.
-However, in the event that you do, Predator should be able to filter out to prevent errors on most systems.
-Regardless, it's best practice to avoid this.
-        - Next, you'll be asked for an alert database.
-An alert database is simply a plain text file containing a list of license plates you want Predator to display an alert for.
-            - This alert database should be a plain text file, and have one license plate per line, and no other characters.
-            - This preference also accepts URLs.
-If a URL is entered, Predator will download the list of plates from a plain text file hosted at the URL specified.
-            - If you leave this blank, no alerts will be displayed.
-                - To clarify, messages indicating detected license plates will still appear, but all plates will be treated identically, and there won't be any heightened alerts.
-            - Example: `ImportantPlates.txt`
         - Next, you'll be asked whether or not you want to save the license plates detected by Predator in real-time mode.
 When this turned on, Predator will automatically save every plate it detects in a file named `real_time_plates.csv` in the root project directory, along with a timestamp and whether or not the plate was in the alert database you specified before.
             - This file follows this format: `plate,timestamp,alert_status,latitude,longitude`
                 - `plate` is replaced by the characters in the detected plate.